jinxszed/phos/README.md

 # phos
+# test to check if redirects to repo after name change
 Discord bot named phos in C# using D#+ .NET wrapper.

 *CURRENTLY FOLLOWING A TUTORIAL, MOST CONTENTS ARE NOT ORIGINAL*